-If we fail to develop, acquire or in-license other product candidates or products, our business and prospects will be limited.
+If we fail to develop, acquire or in-license other product candidates or products, our business and prospects will be limited.\

 We do not have internal new drug discovery capabilities or a technology platform with which to develop novel product candidates.
 Unless we develop or acquire these capabilities or a technology platform, our only means of expanding our product pipeline will be to acquire or in-license product candidates that complement or augment our current targets, or that otherwise fit into our development or strategic plans on terms that are acceptable to us.
+In addition, part of our corporate strategy is to leverage our existing internal clinical development and regulatory capabilities by entering into collaborations where we conduct development activities related to third party product candidates in exchange for commercialization and payment rights, such as our collaboration with Janssen with respect to TRC253 and TRC694.
 Identifying, selecting and acquiring or licensing promising product candidates requires substantial technical, financial and human resources.
 Efforts to do so may not result in the actual development, acquisition or license of a particular product candidate, potentially resulting in a diversion of our management's time and the expenditure of our resources with no resulting benefit.
 With respect to TRC253, Janssen has an option to reacquire the intellectual property rights to the program on pre-negotiated terms until a certain period of time following the completion of clinical proof of concept.
 If Janssen exercises this right, while we would be entitled to receive an up-front payment and would have the opportunity to receive future milestone and royalty payments from Janssen, we would have no further rights to develop, commercialize or realize value from TRC253.
-In addition, Janssen has an option to negotiate with us to reacquire rights to TRC694 following the completion of clinical proof of concept, which may or may not result in an out-license of the product candidates back to Janssen.
-If we are unable to retain existing product candidates and additional product candidates to our pipeline, our long-term business and prospects will be limited.
+In addition, Janssen has an option to negotiate with us to reacquire rights to TRC694 following the completion of clinical proof of concept, which may or may not result in an out-license of the product candidate back to Janssen.
+If we are unable to retain existing product candidates and add additional product candidates to our pipeline, we may not